-During their stay, visitors participate in seminar series and workshops across campus and disseminate their work through the King Center’s working paper series.
+During their stay, visitors participate in seminar series and workshops across campus, as well as disseminate their work through the King Center’s working paper series.
 They are also invited to engage with the policy and business communities during events held at the King Center.

-The time at the King Center is intended to expand a visitor’s network of collaborators and mentors and to generate innovative research that can lead to real-world impacts on global poverty.
+A visitor's time spent at the King Center is intended to expand his or her network of collaborators and mentors and to generate innovative research that can lead to real-world impact on global poverty.

-Visitors will have no teaching obligations, but will be requested to hold regular office hours for students, publicized in advance, and to engage in their host department and in King Center events.
+Visitors will have no teaching obligations, but will be requested to hold regular office hours for students, publicized in advance, and engage with their host department and at King Center events.

 Please note that applications require a letter of nomination from a King Center faculty affiliate.